JDonnellyCodeInstitute/weather/README.md

 - __Search Bar__

-  - The search bar takes user input in the form of a location, when the user initiates a search by hitting enter or clicking on the search button the interactive area of the page will display the weather details of the location the user has searched.
+  - The search bar takes user input in the form of a location, when the user initiates a search by hitting enter or clicking on the search button the interactive area of the page will display the weather details of the location the user has entered.
 Except in cases where the input is not a valid location in which case the user will get an alert to say so.
-  - The user is guided on the required info by the placeholder text, when they hover over the search button, the button will increase in size and a line of text will pop up that says 'Click to search'.
+  - The user is guided on the required info by the placeholder text, when phone/tablet users tap the search button it will increase in size, when laptop users hover over the search button the button will increase in size and a line of text will pop up that says 'Click to search'.

 ![Search Bar](assets/images/search-bar.png)
 ![Invalid Input](assets/images/invalid-input.png)